 The EPA’s goal is zero arsenic in drinking water.
 There isn’t really a”safe” level of arsenic because even low levels of arsenic may increase your risk of diseases like cancer, heart disease, and diabetes later in life.

 Is it important to get your well tested for arsenic and other contaminants?

 Yes.
 Bacteria, nitrates, arsenic, radon, uranium, lead, and copper are all important to test for.
 Watch this short video about concerns contaminants in drinking water can cause.

 If anything is above the recommended federal guidelines, a confirmation sample should be collected before making any decisions regarding water treatment.
-It is a good idea to switch to drinking bottled water until you confirm the first test, and then install a remediation system if necessary.
 There are a number of certified water quality testing labs you can use (Maine labs and New Hampshire labs).
+It is a good idea to switch to drinking bottled water or buy a water pitcher filter until you confirm the first test, and then install a remediation system if necessary.
+The ZeroWater pitcher is a cost-effective short-term solution to filtering your drinking water.

 Water quality can change over time due to natural and human-induced causes, so it’s important to monitor your well water.